Why take a CBL course?

 Funded by the Ethelyn and Albert Daniel endowment, this fund provides a limited number of stipends for undergraduate students who seek to gain knowledge about career opportunities in their major through unpaid internships with non-profit and community service organizations.

-Current CBL Curricular Offerings
+Current CBL Curricular Offerings (Offered Fall 2025)

 Course Name | Course Number | Faculty | Community Partners |